elkhorn-heavy/walkthroughs/overthewire/bandit/level_19.md

 ## Challenge Overview

-The goal of this challenge get the password out of the `readme` file.
+The goal of this challenge is to get the password out of the `readme` file.
 The difficulty is that the `.bashrc` file automatically logs out the user when they log in.